devtron-labs/devtron/README.md

 ## :sparkling_heart: Love What You See!

-If you are loving what we are doing, Please consider giving us a star.
+If you love what we are doing, please consider giving us a star.
 <br>
 [![GitHub stars](https://img.shields.io/github/stars/devtron-labs/devtron)](https://github.com/devtron-labs/devtron/stargazers)
 <br>